UPDATE 2-March sales dash recovery hopes for European carmakers

 Most are already struggling from a dire 2012, when annual sales slumped 8.2 percent to a 17-year low of 12.05 million vehicles as consumers in recession-hit European economies postpone purchases.

-The March sales figures suggest an even worse year for the industry and forecaster LMC Automotive sees this year's sales dropping 3.1 percent in Western Europe to 11.4 million vehicles.
+The March car sales figures suggest an even worse year for the industry.
+With euro zone unemployment at a record high, forecaster LMC Automotive sees this year's sales dropping 3.1 percent in Western Europe to 11.4 million vehicles.

 March was particularly bad because it contained fewer working days than a year ago, industry groups in France and Spain said.